openedx/edx-documentation/README.rst

 Before submitting a pull request, it is recommended you run the test suite on your contribution to ensure it can be compiled into HTML format without errors.

+You may first need to install `GraphViz <http://graphviz.org/>`_.
+See the `Download Page <http://graphviz.org/download/>`_ for more instructions on how to install for your particular Operating System.

 To run a test compilation of a contribution, first install the prerequisites.

 .. code::